ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Another potentially ambiguous point in the above strategy is which data to use to pre-compute the eligible fraction :math:`F`.
-Since these pre-computed values are merely for user warnings, the researchers are flexible as to how closely the :math:`F` values should match match the corresponding datasets, and we'll let the engineers decide on the exact implementation.
+Since these pre-computed values are merely for user warnings, the researchers are flexible as to how closely the :math:`F` values should match the corresponding datasets, and we'll let the engineers decide on the exact implementation.
 Here are a couple options: If the pre-computed values are stored in a separate metadata file generated with each simulation run, then :math:`F` can be computed for each applicable